mohammedjunaidn/E-Commerce_and_Sales_Analysis/README.md

 - SciPy
 - Matplotlib
 - Seaborn <br>
-The dataset has been organized into three separate tables, linked using the common column Customer_id, to enable structured data storage<br>
+The dataset has been organized into three separate tables, linked using the common column Customer_id, to enable structured data<br>
-and efficient retrieval.
+storage and efficient retrieval.
 Some column names have been modified to improve readability.
 This organization enhances data management,<br>
 simplifies SQL-based queries, and supports efficient data storage and retrieval in the database.
-It also helps address business-related problems<br>
+It also helps address business-related<br>
-using SQL queries and enables more effective analysis for predictive modeling and forecasting.<br>
+problems using SQL queries and enables more effective analysis for predictive modeling and forecasting.<br>
 Table names:<br>
 - customer_details
 - product_details